 2021 Comi, Matt and Ruth Stamper.
 "Chicken Noodle Night: Conviviality, Resilience, and Food at the Vinland Fair."
 Food Culture and Society Special Issue ed.
 Bonnie Miller.
 DOI: 10.1080/15528014.2021.1873033"

-My academic trajectory centers on two goals: 1) to more clearly understand the relationship between humans and their environments and 2) to help create more equitable futures for people on a warming planet.
-My teaching is directly informed by these goals and focuses on creating accessible and equitable spaces where students gain skills to critically engage with the world and solve social and environmental problems.
+Broadly, sociology relies on an inquistive curiosity.
+I see my primary goal as supporting student's own development as independent, inquisitive, thinkers more ready to engage in the classroom, workplaces, and home communities.
+I work to create accessible and equitable spaces where students gain skills to ask critical questions about their worlds and find answers to produce better, more equal and sustainable futures.
 To do this I focus on project based learning: approaching students as collaborators involved in making knowledge.
 I am prepared to teach a range of courses in sociology and environmental studies.

 Areas Prepared to Teach

 Science and Technology Studies

 Research Methods (Qualitative and Quantitative)